yawaramin/stubbex/README.md

 Now, check the `~/src/stubbex/stubs` subdirectory.
 There's a new directory structure and a stub file there.
 Take a look:

-    ~/src/stubbex $ less stubs/https/jsonplaceholder.typicode.com/todos/1/505633AE90C4EEC795F044DC9BB3FE58
+    ~/src/stubbex $ less stubs/https/jsonplaceholder.typicode.com/todos/1/505633AE90C4EEC795F044DC9BB3FE58.json
     {"response":{"status_code":200,"headers"...

-The stub is stored in a predictable location (`stubs/protocol/host/path.../hash`) in JSON format.
+The stub is stored in a predictable location (`stubs/protocol/host/path.../hash.json`).
 You can use your favourite JSON pretty-printing tool to view it.

 ## The Hash

-Notice the file name of the stub, `505633AE...`.
+Notice the file name of the stub, `505633AE....json`.
 That's an MD5-encoded hash of the request details:

 * Method (GET, POST, etc.)
 * Headers